 - Try local culinary delights such as oysters, anago meshi (conger eel), fried fishcake and momiji manju (small cake shaped in Japanese maple leaf with different fillings).

-16. Fukuoka: eat your way around the city
+Eat your way around Fukuoka city

 Fukuoka is the biggest city on Kyushu Island and the 7th biggest city in Japan.
 And while Fukuoka has many things to do, the best highlight has to be its culinary scene.